stenvala/aws-cdk-legos/ts-hello-world/cdk/README.md

 # Welcome to your CDK TypeScript project!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`TsHelloWorldStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`TsHelloWorld-Stack`) which contains an Amazon Lambda that is used via Amazona Api GW.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.